-8 Feminist Sex Scenes In Books That Are Empowering
+8 Empowering Feminist Sex Scenes In Literature

 A feminist sex scene sounds tricky to define, but it's really just an intimate moment between two (or maybe more) people that's consensual and most importantly is empowering for the woman.
 It's confident-driven for her, and she's getting what she wants by taking matters into her own hands.
 She says how she feels, not letting bad sex get in the way of her and her partner feeling great.

 While you can find plenty of great sex scenes in novels, most of them are not overly feminist, meaning it's not always the woman initiating the act.
 However, as more and more amazing female writers grace the pages of our favorite books it's becoming clear that there are many more body-positive and encouraging sex scenes to look out for.

 Whatever you fancy most under the sheets, remember the most important thing: be confident in yourself.
 Feminist sex is about you and your partner being on equal terms and feeling comfortable expressing your wants with one another.
 In case you're looking for some feminist sex scenes in books, here are some of the most empowering ones:

 I forget that he is another person; instead it feels like he is another part of me, just as essential as a heart or an eye or an arm.
 I pull his shirt up and over his head.
 I run my hands over the skin I expose like it is my own.

 In the beginning of the Divergent series, main character Tris was terrified of sleeping with Tobias, the guy she'd fallen for quickly after joining the Dauntless faction.
 Even though the movie adaptation of Insurgent shows the two characters having sex, that technically doesn't happen until the third installment.
 Either way, Tris makes that decision (while also knowing Four wants to) and they both make each other feel more confident together.
 Roth's series is all about a strong-willed girl, and this scene only helped accentuate that fact.

 2. Outlander by Diana Gabaldon